Healthy Homes Standards – What you need to know!

-- As a Landlord your Tenants safety is top priority.
+- As a Landlord your Tenants safety is the top priority.
 To protect the Tenant and your property it is recommended to have working smoke alarms installed and maintained as per manufacturers specifications.

 - SATS undertake services to ensure that your properties smoke alarms are Installed and Maintained to Building Code and Compliance of New Zealand.

 Click on SATS logo to head to their website for more information: